ocpi/ocpi/mod_tokens.md

 ##### Request Body

-In the put request a the new or updated Token object is send.
+In the put request a new or updated Token object is sent.

 <div><!-- ---------------------------------------------------------------------------- --></div>